-Beginning January 1, 2024, you start earning sick time immediately and can use it as it is earned.
+Beginning January 1, 2024, you start earning sick time immediately after you begin employment and can use it as it is earned.

 8) Do I need a doctor's note?

 An employer can require you to provide reasonable documentation, including a doctor's note, but only after more than 3 consecutive days of absence (and the documentation does not have to specify your illness).